Updated November 20th, 2023.

 - The winning strategy you need to include in your financial advisor business plan

-- Why most companies and advisors are missing opportunities when it comes to the female market
+- Why most companies and advisors are missing opportunities in the female market

 - The wealthy women niche market that needs and wants a financial advisor or money coach